LukeH1993/Calculator-javascript/README.md

 Once cloned, the calculator will run in the terminal.

 ## Built With
-This JavaScript program was built with the following web technologies using Sublime:
+This JavaScript program was built with the following web technologies using Sublime Text:

   * HTML
   * JavaScript